John C. Magee, M.D.

 1500 E. Medical Center Drive

 Ann Arbor, MI 48109-0331

-Dr. John Magee is a Professor in the Section of Transplantation, Department of Surgery.
+Dr. John Magee is a Professor of Surgery and Chief of the Section of Transplantation Surgery.
 Dr. Magee received his undergraduate degree from the University of Pennsylvania and his medical degree from Jefferson Medical College.
 He completed his General Surgery residency at the University of Michigan in 1996.
 During his residency, Dr. Magee spent three years as a research fellow in the Department of Surgery at Duke University Medical Center.
 He also completed the Post-Doctoral Research Training Program at the University of Michigan.
 Following general surgery training, he completed a two year multi-organ transplant surgery fellowship at the University of Michigan.
 He joined the faculty in 1998.

 Dr. Magee's clinical interests include the care of adults and children requiring kidney, pancreas and liver transplantation, as well as management of immunosuppressive therapy and its complications.
 Dr Magee is the director of the adult and pediatric kidney transplant program, as well as director of the pediatric liver transplant program.